learn-co-curriculum/phase-3-active-record-associations-methods/README.md

 #### `#get_genre_of_first_song`

-Returns the genre of the artist's first saved song (maybe the `#get_first_song` method can be used here?)
+Returns the genre of the artist's first saved song (maybe the `#get_first_song` method can be used here?).

 #### `#song_count`

-Return the total number of songs associated with the artist
+Return the total number of songs associated with the artist.

 #### `#genre_count`

-Return the total number of genres associated with the artist
+Return the total number of genres associated with the artist.

 ### Genre Methods

 #### `#song_count`

-Return the total number of songs associated with the genre
+Return the total number of songs associated with the genre.

 #### `#artist_count`

-Return the number of artists associated with the genre
+Return the number of artists associated with the genre.

 #### `#all_artist_names`

-Return an array of strings containing every musician's name
+Return an array of strings containing every artist's name.

 ### Song Methods

 #### `#get_genre_name`

-Return the name of the genre this song belongs to
+Return the name of the genre this song belongs to.

 #### `#drake_made_this`

 For the final method in this lab, rather than return a specific value or set of values like the previous labs, your task is to create an association between a song and an artist.
-In this case, we'll use one artist for simplicity - Drake.
+In this case, we'll use one artist for simplicity — Drake.

 When this method is called, it should assign the song's artist to Drake.
-Drake doesn't exist in the database as an artist yet, so you'll have to create a record.
+Drake doesn't exist in the database as an artist yet, so you'll have to create a record for him.
 However, if this method is run multiple times, you won't want to create a new record _each time_.
 Rather, you only want to create a record if Drake is not found in the database already.
 Once found or created, assign this song to the drake Artist instance.